Unless stated otherwise, the following words and terms in this code shall have the meanings indicated in this chapter.

 AIR CURTAIN.
 A device, installed at the building entrance, that generates and discharges a laminar air stream intended to prevent the infiltration of external, unconditioned air into the conditioned spaces, or the loss of interior, conditioned air to the outside.

 APPROVED AGENCY.
-An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, when such agency has been approved by the code official.
+An established and recognized agency that is regularly engaged in conducting tests or furnishing inspection services, or furnishing product certification research reports, where such agency has been approved by the code official.

 AUTOMATIC.
 Self-acting, operating by its own mechanism when actuated by some impersonal influence, as, for example, a change in current strength, pressure, temperature or mechanical configuration (see “Manual”).